 Step 2 – To find text or numbers, click Find.

-Here, we have a record of marks of four students.
-Suppose we want to find text ‘envy’ in this table.
-For this, we click Find and Select under the Home tab then Find and Replace dialog box appears.
-In the find what box, we enter ‘envy’ then click on Find All.
-We get the text ‘envy’ is in the cell number A5.
+Suppose we want to find the text ‘envy’ in this table.
+For this, we click Find and Select under the Home tab then the Find and Replace dialog box appears.
+In the Find What box, we enter envy and click on Find All.
+We get the text ‘envy’ in cell number A5.
+Here, we have a record of the marks of four students.

 - You can use wildcard characters, such as an asterisk (*) or a question mark (?), in your search criteria: